estherdongg/supercollider-live-coding/README.md

-# SuperCollider Live Coding Patch 🎶
+# SuperCollider Live Coding

 ## Overview

-This project is a **live coding performance patch** written in **SuperCollider**, inspired by [[Sungmin Park](https://youtube.com/@sungminpark?si=FhgQUVAWrwmJTJcQ)].
+This project is a **live coding performance patch** written in **SuperCollider**, inspired by [[Sungmin Park](https://github.com/byulparan)].
 It features a modular approach to generating musical patterns, including bass, arpeggios, pads, leads, and drums, synchronized via a custom clock system.
 The project is designed to showcase creative sound design and live coding workflows for experimental and performance purposes.

 ## Features